 We tend to think of falling in love as something that happens between two individuals.
 If we fall in love, perhaps we're lucky enough to have those feelings reciprocated and build a lasting relationship with this person, maybe get married, have kids, form a family, you know, all that conventional stuff (not that that's the only way to do things).
 Then, upon this path, life inevitably happens.
 The stress and challenges of partnership begin to slowly nudge out the grandeurs of early romance and, at periodic junctures, it's not uncommon for some folks to wonder, "Hmmmm, have I fallen out of love?"

-Last week I wrote about restaurants, this week it’s food trucks.
+Last week I wrote about restaurants, this week it's food trucks.
 I must be hungry, unsurprising perhaps since I did spend the week prior on a juice fast.
 Nonetheless, since food is something we can all so easily relate to, it simply makes for a bounty of irresistible metaphorical uses.
-And thanks to the recent food truck revolution (especially here in Austin), what I’m about to say about human beings, using food trucks as a metaphor, will hopefully strike a quickly resonant chord.
+And thanks to the recent food truck revolution (especially here in Austin), what I'm about to say about human beings, using food trucks as a metaphor, will hopefully quickly resonate as true with you.

 Relationships are the stuff of life.
 Quite literally, nothing in the universe exists that isn't in a relationship to a whole bunch of other stuff, not to mention (indirectly) everything else in existence too.
 Of course, we homo sapiens, when we discuss relationships, we're usually referring to the face-to-face, human-to-human variety, which are by far the most complicated of them all.
 In this article, I'll explain what makes our interpersonal interactions just so mischievously difficult, and what to do about all those threesomes in which we keep unwittingly finding ourselves.